A Perturbation-Based Kernel Approximation Framework: Numerical examples

 \section{Numerical examples}

 In this section, we demonstrate numerically the results obtained in the previous sections.
-We start by demonstrating numerically the error bounds derived in Propositions~\ref{prop:pert_partial_1} and~\ref{prop:pert_partial_2}.
-Then, we demonstrate the advantages of the extensions proposed in Section~\ref{sec:applications} for both real and synthetic datasets.
+We start by demonstrating numerically the error bounds derived in Section~\ref{sec:trunc_pert}.
+Then, we demonstrate the advantages of the kernel approximation methods proposed in Section~\ref{sec:applications} using both real and synthetic datasets.